-Key Learning Area Technological and Applied Studies (TAS) Course Fee \$100 Course Name MasterChef RoSA Subject Yes Prerequisite Nil Course Description may elect to study Food Tec The study of Food Technolo understanding of food prop interrelationships, nutrition the importance of hygiene a of food.
-It also provides stu richness, pleasure and varie Students will undertake stu • Food Service and Ca • Food for Special Oc re is no prerequisite for this course, you may complete them in any order.
-You y elect to study Food Technology 1 or 2 in year 9 or 10. study of Food Technology provides students with a broad knowledge and erstanding of food properties, processing, preparation and their rrelationships, nutritional considerations and consumption patterns.
-It addresses importance of hygiene and safe work practices and legislation in the production bod.
-It also provides students with a context through which to explore the ness, pleasure and variety food adds to life.
-Food Service and Catering Food for Special Occasions Food for Specific Needs NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/19770b3b-14a0-49e0- aa37-2db13f39d506/food-technology-years-7-10-syllabus- 2019.pdf?MOD=AJPERES&CVID=
+Key Learning Area Technological and Applied Studies (TAS) Course Fee \$100 Course Name MasterChef RoSA Subject Yes Prerequisite Nil Course Description may elect to study Food Tec The study of Food Technolo understanding of food prop interrelationships, nutrition the importance of hygiene of of food.
+It also provides sturichness, pleasure and varie for this course, you may complete them in any order.
+You Technology 1 or 2 in year 9 or 10. nology provides students with a broad knowledge and roperties, processing, preparation and their tional considerations and consumption patterns.
+It addresses the and safe work practices and legislation in the production students with a context through which to explore the ariety food adds to life. study in the following focus areas: d Catering Occasions NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/19770b3b-14a0-49e0-aa37-2db13f39d506/food-technology-years-7-10-syllabus-2019.pdf?MOD=AJPERES&CVID=